 11. Have Drinks and Dinner on the Rooftop at Clark’s on Main: Clark’s on Main is an upscale sports bar downstairs, but up on the second floor roof is Dining Al Fresco, and what a great view.
 Sunset on the mountains, a cool mountain breeze and a glass of wine.
 Life is good.
 Upstairs dining is dog friendly. http://clarksonmain.com/

 12. Visit Historic Downtown Clayton: Clayton, Georgia has it all – surrounded by the lush Smoky Mountains, an old-time Main Street lined with specialty shopping, delicious dining venues, romantic vineyards, and many rustic lodging options.
 Local shops feature the best in art, antiques, books, flowers, furniture, gifts and wine.
 Fine restaurants will please even the most discriminating palate.
 You’ll even find an old fashioned drug store soda fountain. https://explorerabun.com/shop-around/

 15. Go Horseback riding in our Cove Forests: Yes, let the horse do the work as you enjoy the beauty and solitude of our wondrous mountain eco-system.
-You can ford steams and without getting your feet wet and you can climb a mountain without getting yourself out of breath, yet feel at one with the wilderness and not captive in a car.
+You can ford streams and without getting your feet wet, you can climb a mountain without getting yourself out of breath and yet feel at one with the wilderness and not captive in a car.